 What research is being done?

-In 2014–15 Australian Antarctic Division scientists created a ‘future ocean’ under the sea ice off Casey, using four underwater chambers to measure the impact of ocean acidification on seafloor (‘benthic’) communities.
-During the Antarctic ‘Free Ocean Carbon Enrichment’ (antFOCE) experiment, a team of scientific divers, technicians and engineers increased CO2 concentrations in the water within two of the chambers.
+During the Antarctic 'Free Ocean Carbon Enrichment' (antFOCE) experiment, a team of scientific divers, technicians and engineers increased CO2 concentrations in the water in 2 of the chambers.
 This decreased the pH of the water by 0.4 pH units, without changing light or nutrient concentrations.
-A further two chambers were used as ‘controls’ to track natural fluctuations in pH in the surrounding water.
-A variety of observations and measurements were taken to allow the team to determine how benthic marine habitats respond to decreased seawater pH.
+The other 2 chambers were used as 'controls' to track natural fluctuations in pH.

-Scientists are also studying the effects of ocean acidification on Antarctic marine microbial communities, which include bacteria, phytoplankton and protozoa.
+Scientists are also studying the effects of ocean acidification on Antarctic marine microbial communities.
+This includes bacteria, phytoplankton and protozoa.
 These organisms sit at the base of the food web and directly, or indirectly, support all life in the Southern Ocean.

-Six 650 litre ‘minicosms’ or incubation tanks have been installed in a shipping container on the shore at Davis, and filled with filtered seawater containing different concentrations of CO2.
-These concentrations range from ambient Antarctic concentrations in summer of 84 ppm (parts per million), to the maximum seawater CO2 concentration predicted for the year 2300 of 2423 ppm.
+Six 650 L 'minicosms' or incubation tanks have been set up in a shipping container on the shore at Davis.
+They are filled with filtered seawater containing different concentrations of CO2.
+They range from ambient Antarctic concentrations in summer of 84 ppm (parts per million), to the maximum predicted for the year 2300 of 2,423 ppm.
 For comparison, the current atmospheric CO2 concentration is just over 400 ppm.

-Early results indicate that CO2 concentrations at or above those predicted by 2100 negatively affects phytoplankton, reducing their productivity and growth, and changing the community composition.
+Early results indicate that CO2 concentrations at or above those predicted by 2100, negatively affect phytoplankton.
+It reduces their productivity and growth, and changes the community composition.
 Such changes at the base of the food chain will have flow-on effects up the food chain, including to krill, seabirds and whales.